 While 91% of NDA students are Catholic, we welcome students of all faith traditions.
 All students are required to take religion classes and attend the all-school masses, prayer services, service projects, and retreats.
 It is our goal to provide positive examples of the Catholic faith to our non-Catholic students.

-Notre Dame Academy has 500 students from 53 different elementary/junior high schools.
+Notre Dame Academy has approximately 500 students from 53 different elementary/junior high schools.

 NDA uses the High School Placement Test (HSPT) as one component of the admission process.
 All students planning to attend NDA must take the HSPT.
 This test is given on a Saturday in early December, and the results are shared at our High School Placement Test Results meeting in early January.
 We offer HSPT Prep classes in November and December.
 For more information about the HSPT, click HERE to access our Entrance Exam page.

-Prospective students should contact the NDA Admissions Office to arrange a shadow day and/or an individual appointment with the Admissions Director.
+Prospective students should contact the NDA Admissions Office to arrange a shadow day and/or an individual appointment with the Director of Enrollment.
 For more information about visiting NDA, click HERE to access our Experience NDA page.